Code Components - Workbench

 Canvas Workbench is a local preview and development app for Drupal Canvas Code Components inspired by Storybook.
-It scans your codebase, lists discovered components and pages, and renders previews in an isolated frame.
+It scans your codebase, lists discovered components, pages, and content templates, and renders previews in an isolated frame.

 Workbench has no required configuration.
 If your project uses the default Canvas layout, you can run it from your project root: